Puppy Mills: How To Spot Them!

 by: Anonymous

 Thank you.
-I have since learned that the positive laws and changes I did see were thanks to a hard fought legal battle by local and national organizations also seeking change.
+I have since learned that the favourable laws and changes I saw were thanks to a hard-fought legal battle by local and national organizations also seeking change.

-Photo credits for How to spot puppy mills:
+Photo credits for How To Avoid Puppy Mills:

 1. Lilun at http://www.dreamstime.com/stock-photography-family-english-cocker-spaniel-dogs-image23621952